fundamentals-hero

 A software escrow agreement is not always necessary when entering into a relationship with a vendor or licensee.

-For example, an escrow is probably needed if the licensee worries that the software vendor:
+An escrow is probably needed if the licensee worries that the software vendor:

 • Is not financially stable